Southeast Zone Fishing

 GERBER RESERVOIR: crappie, yellow perch, brown bullhead and largemouth bass

-The lake is only 2 percent full, which makes launching boats challenging if possible.
-Fishing is slow.
+No recent report.
+The lake is only 2 percent full, which makes launching boats extremely challenging.
+Fishing is likely slow.

 HAINES POND: rainbow